Eomm/blog-posts/posts/bonus-fastify-encapsulation.md

 ## What is encapsulation?

-The encapsulation is not a new engineering concept nor a Fastify exclusive feature.
+Encapsulation is not a new engineering concept nor a Fastify exclusive feature.
 It is the Plugin System base concept, and you can't ignore it if you want to take advantage of Fastify.

 You can read its formal description on the [Wikipedia page](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming).
-Briefly, it is a mechanism that allows you to create an isolated _context_ from the others application's _contexts_.
+Briefly, it is a mechanism that allows you to create an isolated _context_ from another application's _contexts_.
 Here is a simple representation of three encapsulated contexts:

 [![](https://mermaid.ink/img/pako:eNo9jrEOwjAMRH-lurkLjNmgXZlgIx2sxtAIklSpI4Gq_juGono6vTtZb0afHMPgnmkcqktrY6V3uDYpCr-k2nUrOW5k_yfNRmKHGoFzIO_01fztLWTgwBZGo6P8sLBx0R0VSed37GEkF65RRkfCrSc1CDA3ek5K2XlJ-bS6_RSXDyneN64)](https://mermaid.live/edit#pako:eNo9jrEOwjAMRH-lurkLjNmgXZlgIx2sxtAIklSpI4Gq_juGono6vTtZb0afHMPgnmkcqktrY6V3uDYpCr-k2nUrOW5k_yfNRmKHGoFzIO_01fztLWTgwBZGo6P8sLBx0R0VSed37GEkF65RRkfCrSc1CDA3ek5K2XlJ-bS6_RSXDyneN64)

 What does it mean?
-It may seem a trivial concept, but it is very powerful:
+This concept may seem trivial, but it is very powerful:

 - Each context can have its own state.
 - Each context can't access the state of other contexts.